mlatu-lang/lyam/an_intro_to_lists.md

 [4, 8, 15, 16, 23, 42]
 ```

 As you can see, lists are denoted by square brackets and the values in the lists are separated by commas.
 If we tried a list like `[1,2,'a',3,'b','c',4]` Mlatu would complain that characters (which are, by the way, denoted as a character between single quotes) are not numbers.
 Speaking of characters, strings are just lists of characters. `"hello"` is just syntactic sugar for `['h', 'e', 'l', 'l', 'o']`.
-Because strings are lists, we can use list functions on them, which is really andy.
+Because strings are lists, we can use list functions on them, which is really handy.

 A common task is putting two lists together.
 This is done by using the `append` function.